yabellini/docs.carpentries.org/topic_folders/workshop_administration/email_templates.md

 If you will not be able to attend, please let us know so that we can offer your seat to someone on the waitlist.

-Some links that will be used in the workshop: workshop page [ link to workshop page ], lesson materials [ link to lesson materials ], Etherpad [ link to workshop Etherpad ].
+Here are some links that will be used in the workshop: workshop page [ link to workshop page ], lesson materials [ link to lesson materials ], Etherpad [ link to workshop Etherpad ].

 Getting to the workshop: [ add directions to your workshop location ]

-Please read The Carpentries Code of Conduct (http://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) so that we all are aware of how to treat each other respectfully.
+Please review The Carpentries Code of Conduct (http://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) so that we all are aware of how to treat each other respectfully.

 We are committed to making sure that the workshop is accessible to everyone.
 Please tell us if there is anything we should know in advance in order to make the workshop accessible for you (e.g. sign-language interpreters, large-print handouts, lactation facilities).

-Let us know if you have any questions, otherwise we will see you [day of week] morning!
+Let us know if you have any questions, we are excited to have you at the workshop [day of week] morning!

-Looking forward to seeing you soon!
+Excited to have you in the workshop!

 Best,